TLabAltoh/TLabVehiclePhysics/README.md

 ##### Camera Operation
 - ASDW: Camera Rotation
 - Z: Switch Camera (FPS / TPS)

+#### When porting to other Unity projects
+The following files are the main components that control the operation of the wheel.
+Copy these to the desired Unity Project
+- Assets/TLab
+- ProjectSettings/InputManager.asset

 #### Build
 - Uncheck ```Strip Engine Code``` from Project Settings when building.Since this is a mechanism to remove unnecessary code at build time, it may cause unintended behavior in downloaded AssetBundles